SaiVarma98/SF-Data/README.md

         python -m pip install  numpy

 4) Set up your Config.ini file with your salesforce and Data base credintials
 5) Run your python package with below command.
-Make Sure your terminal points to Same folder. other wise use CD command to set the path python BulkApi.py
+Make Sure your terminal points to Same folder.
+6) other wise use CD command to set the path

+     python BulkApi.py   -- command to execute code